Carol Schroder LLAM, PGCA, MSTSD(Adj)

-Working in the professional theatre, television and cabaret, Carol produced her one woman show.
-She teaches presentation skills in commerce and industry and has taught ESL, SEN and drama at schools and colleges including Guildford School of Acting, Grandison College and, for 22 years, at Italia Conti Academy of Performing Arts and, until 2007, Croham Hurst School, Croydon.
+Working in the professional theatre, television and cabaret, Carol produced her own one woman show.
+She teaches presentation skills in commerce and industry and has taught ESL, SEN and drama at schools and colleges including Guildford School of Acting, Grandison College and, for 22 years, at Italia Conti Academy of Performing Arts and Croham Hurst School, Croydon.

 Carol is an adjudicator for The British and International Federation of Festivals and examines for LAMDA throughout the UK, Ireland and worldwide.
 Writing “The Discussion” 1&2 for LAMDA, she contributed to its Musical Theatre syllabus and “Musical Theatre – Exploring The World Through Song”.
 She is currently Chair of STSD, the Society of Teachers of Speech and Drama.